PAGF188/xPAND/README.md

 ## To-Do List

-- [ ] Release detector folder
+- [ ] Release detectors folder
-- [ ] Upload other pre-trained models for class and box confirmation
+- [ ] Upload other pre-trained models for Class and Box Confirmation